Narcis22/IntroductionToRobotics/README.md

  > RGB LED

-<i><b>Task:</b></i> Use a separate potentiometer in controlling each of the color of the RGB led (Red, Green and Blue).
-The control must be done with digital electronics (aka you must read the value of the potentiometer with Arduino, and write a mapped value to each of the pins connected to the led).
+<i><b>Task:</b></i> I used a separate potentiometer in controlling each of the color of the RGB led (Red, Green and Blue).
+The control was done with digital electronics (aka I had to read the value of the potentiometer with Arduino, and write a mapped value to each of the pins connected to the led).

 <details>
 <summary><i><b>Code</b></i></summary>